 Although Iran has violated the deal since the Trump Administration abandoned it and reinstated sanctions in 2018, it has not formally left the agreement.
-Negotiations between China, France, Germany, Iran, Russia, the United Kingdom and the United States to restore the agreement were underway for two years and were close to reaching a deal in August 2022 but the broke down following unrealistic demands from Iran.
-Since then other political priorities have prevented the resumption of negotiations, and in the meantime, Iran has continued to walk back from its commitments under the agreement.
+Negotiations between China, France, Germany, Iran, Russia, the United Kingdom and the United States to restore the agreement were underway for two years and were close to reaching a deal in August 2022 but they broke down .
+In the meantime, Iran has continued to walk back from its commitments under the agreement.
 In 2023, the United States and Iran again began unofficial talks, although both sides have denied that they are pursuing an interim deal.

 Is Iran complying with the nuclear deal?

 Since July 2019, Iran has taken a number of steps that violate the agreement.
-Iran has increased its enrichment of uranium-235 to 60% instead of the 3.67% agreed to under the JCPOA and has exceeded the limit on its uranium stockpile agreed to under the JCPOA.
+Iran has increased its enrichment of uranium-235 to 60% and 20% instead of the 3.67% agreed to under the JCPOA and has exceeded the limit on its uranium stockpile agreed to under the JCPOA.
 It also has installed and operates centrifuges in excess of JCPOA limits and has re-started enrichment at the Fordow facility.
 In addition, IAEA inspectors have not had access to Iran’s nuclear sites since February 2021 and Iran disconnected cameras to provide the IAEA with recordings of activities in June 2022.
 Iran took some steps following a March 2023 agreement with the IAEA to increase inspections, but this still falls short of what is necessary to comply.

 What does the Iran nuclear deal do?